bmuschko/ckad-prep/4-observability.md

 ## Defining a Pod’s Readiness and Liveness Probe

 1. Create a new Pod named `hello` with the image `bonomat/nodejs-hello-world` that exposes the port 3000.
-Provide the name `node-port` for the container port.
+Provide the name `nodejs-port` for the container port.
-2. Add a Readiness Probe that checks the URL path / on the port referenced with the name `node-port` after a 2 seconds delay.
+2. Add a Readiness Probe that checks the URL path / on the port referenced with the name `nodejs-port` after a 2 seconds delay.
 You do not have to define the period interval.
-3. Add a Liveness Probe that verifies that the app is up and running every 8 seconds by checking the URL path / on the port referenced with the name `node-port`.
+3. Add a Liveness Probe that verifies that the app is up and running every 8 seconds by checking the URL path / on the port referenced with the name `nodejs-port`.
 The probe should start with a 5 seconds delay.
 4. Shell into container and curl `localhost:3000`.
 Write down the output.
 Exit the container.
 5. Retrieve the logs from the container.
 Write down the output.